likicv/usysml-test-cases/test_cases.md

 ## Comments

-This Test Case shows the use of `attribute def` statement within the `part def` block.
+This Test Case shows a simple use of `attribute def` statement within the `part def` block.

 ## Rules/constraints